If You're New Here...

 If you haven’t already done this for previous classes, please head over to this link and fill out our Pre-Training Survey.
 You will need to complete a Learning Styles quiz and Personality Test beforehand so that you can add the answers within the survey.
 Both are quick and easy but it’s crucial that we have the results to be able to help you learn in the best possible way.
 We’re trained to fully understand the outcomes and adjust our teaching styles accordingly.

-Access to the online components of your course by logging into this website.
-You’ll find them under Dashboard > Courses.
+Access the online components of your course by logging into this website.
+You’ll find them under Dashboard > Courses > Modules.

 Click on any Module to start going through the course content.
-You will occasionally see markers that say ‘It’s time to book a lesson’ (which refers to a 3-Hour block with an Educator, either in person or via our Virtual Classroom video link).
+You will occasionally see markers that say ‘It’s time to book a lesson’ (which refers to a 3-Hour block with a Mentor, either in person or online via Zoom).

-Only once you have reached a Lesson Marker (‘It’s time to book a lesson’) in your online workbook can you book in to work with an Educator on a particular skill.
+Only once you have reached a Lesson Marker (‘It’s time to book a lesson’) in your online workbook can you book in to work with a Mentor on a particular skill.

 You can book via the Marker page or at the bottom of the page you’re on now.
-Please make sure to look at the Google Calendar first as some lessons are Online Only (anyone is welcome to book on them though) and some are Assessments Only.
+Please make sure to look at the Google Calendar first as some are Online Only, In Person Only, or Assessments Only.

 If you want to do all live lessons back to back (for example you are travelling or taking time off work to do them), you are more than welcome to do this, just complete all online content first and then book them all at once.

 Almost all Lessons require models.
-You can see details of what models are required by downloading and printing the Lesson Guides for each Module (linked below).
+You can see details of what models are required by downloading and printing the Lesson Guides for each Module (linked above).

 You are welcome to use our Student Facebook group to find other students with whom you can share models.
 This just takes off the time pressure during a lesson.

-If it is online, download the Zoom App well in advance, onto your phone.
-On the day of your lesson (or perhaps trial it in advance), click ‘Join Meeting’ and type in 957-455-7300 (Tip – It’s our phone number with some extra zeros if you lose it).
+If your lesson is online, download the Zoom App well in advance, onto your phone.
+On the day of your lesson (or perhaps try it in advance), click ‘Join Meeting’ and type in 957-455-7300 (Tip – It’s our phone number with some extra zeros if you lose it).

 Set your phone up somewhere at an angle that we can see your work from.
 You’ll see examples of how others have done it in the ‘Virtual Classrooms’ chapter at the start of every Module.